 A few weeks ago I posted how to make my homemade hand sanitizer, and shared the product with my family.
 The last time I saw my daughter I was shocked at how sore and cracked her hands were.
 She’s a key worker working through the virus pandemic, so it’s lots of handwashing and sanitizer for her.

-This is one of the main reasons for making this cream, so that my daughter and her colleagues could coat their hands with wonderful restorative hand lotion between shifts.
+This is one of the main reasons for making this product, so that my daughter and her colleagues could coat their hands with wonderful restorative DIY hand lotion between shifts.

 So I created a brand new homemade hand cream.
 And I’m so happy I did, as her hands are looking so much better now, even after a week.
 The only problem I have now is making enough of this cream to keep up with the demands for it!

 Originally I thought about making a diy balm, no water just oils and waxes, and although this makes a decent hand cream, the problem with this is that balms tend to leave your hands greasy for quite some time which wouldn’t be very useful if you are putting medical gloves on and off throughout the course of the day.